B.A., University of Oxford (Somerville College); M.St., D.Phil., University of Oxford (Hertford College)

 Specializing in Italian medieval and early modern literature, especially Dante and Petrarch.

-Since 2007, I have been a member of a collaborative and interdisciplinary research group in medieval and early modern studies based at Somerville College, Oxford, where I have participated in colloquia and seminars for the two projects on performativity and polemic.
+Since 2007, I have been a member of a collaborative and interdisciplinary research group in medieval and early modern studies based at Somerville College, Oxford, where I have participated in colloquia and seminars for two projects on performativity and polemic.
 The results of this collaborative venture have been the publication of two volumes: Aspects of the Performative in Medieval Culture, ed. by Manuele Gragnolati and Almut Suerbaum (De Gruyter, 2010) and Polemic: Language as Violence in Medieval and Early Modern Discourse, ed. by George Southcombe, Almut Suerbaum and Benjamin Thompson (Ashgate, 2015).

 True to my Italian roots, I enjoy socializing with friends, cooking—and especially eating — good food.
 I have been fortunate to have traveled widely and to have lived in several countries, which has given me the chance to discover and absorb many different cultures.
 In my spare time, I love reading novels, watching films, and doing yoga, though not necessarily all at the same time.
 I am also a keen runner and can often be seen jogging around campus.